Canora-Pelly

 Canora-Pelly is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-The constituency was created by the Representation Act, 1994 (Saskatchewan) out of the former districts of Canora and Pelly.

-Located in east central Saskatchewan, this constituency is made up of one of the province's most densely populated rural areas.
-The economy is based on mixed farming; primarily in the northern areas.
-The southern portion of the riding relies mainly on straight grain farming.
+Located in east-central Saskatchewan, this constituency is made up of one of the province's most densely populated rural areas.
+The economy is based on mixed farming, primarily in the northern areas.
+The southern portion of the region relies mainly on straight grain farming.
 Duck Mountain Provincial Park and Good Spirit Lake Provincial Park are also located in this constituency.

-In 1899, much of the territory now covered by Canora-Pelly district fell within the block settlement land grant that became the first Canadian home of the Doukhobors.
-The village of Veregin – named after the Doukhobor leader Peter Verigin – was the central hub of the settlement.
+In 1899, much of the territory now covered by the Canora-Pelly district fell within the block settlement land grant that became the first Canadian home of the Doukhobors.
+The village of Veregin, named after Doukhobor leader Peter Verigin, was the central hub of the settlement.

-The largest communities are Canora and Kamsack with populations of 2,013 and 1,713 respectively.
+The largest communities are Canora and Kamsack, with populations of 2,013 and 1,713, respectively.
 Other centres in the riding include the towns of Preeceville, Norquay, Springside, and Sturgis; and the villages of Pelly, Theodore, Endeavour, Buchanan, and Ebenezer (formerly "Ebenezer Valley").

+History

+The constituency was created by the Representation Act, 1994 (Saskatchewan) out of the former districts of Canora and Pelly and was first contested in the 1995 general election.

+Before the 2003 general election, the riding was significantly reconfigured, swapping large areas of territory to and from Kelvington-Wadena and also gaining the northern portion of the former Saltcoats riding.
+For the 2016 general election, the riding lost its northern sections to Carrot River Valley and gained some territory from Melville-Saltcoats and Yorkton, including the area immediately surrounding the Yorkton city limits.

+Before the next general election, the riding will expand westward and gain territory from Last Mountain-Touchwood and Kelvington-Wadena, including the villages of Invermay and Theodore.

 Members of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: